5cover/psdc/docs/Scratch.md

 - Incomplete type where complete type was expected
 - faire instead of alors / alors instead of faire

-## Optimization: avoid dict lookup when inferred type is known

-For literals

-Encapsulate the dic in a class which supports this.

 ## should we consume the failure token

 The following syntax error: